sancheza/financial-analytics/README.md

 > - pandas

 ### get_pb
-This script retrieves the Price-to-Book (P/B) ratio for a given stock ticker using the yfinance library.
+This script retrieves the Price-to-Book (P/B) ratio for a given stock ticker.

 > **Dependencies**
 > - Python 3.10 or later